colinandrus/PUI2017_cra354/HW9_cra354/plot_review_sk6176.md

 ![alt text](sunglyoung_plot.png)

 # FBB good
-you touched on all comments I have as well, with the exception of the map distortion, which I find unjustified
+you touched on all comments I have as well, with the exception of the map distortion, which I find unjustified and on the point that if labels are to be kept, since state coordinates are not dimensionless the units must be specified (feet)

 10/10